 Figure 3.3.
 Distributions of k-mer abundances in female and male linked-read sequencing data.
 A.) Corrected female-only k-mer abundances (Acor = 0.538).
 B.) Male-only k-mer abundances.
 C.) Overlay of the of corrected female-only and male-only k-mer abundances and corresponding percent (n) of k-mers for each sex where s = sex.

 Figure 3.4.
-Distribution of female-only (red) and male-only (blue) k-mer abundances of k-mers located on contigs containing five hashes (approximately 5,000 bp in length) from the male A1 assembly.
+Distribution of female-only (red) and male-only (blue) k-mer abundances for k-mers located on contigs containing five hashes (approximately 5,000 bp in length) from the male A1 assembly.

 Figure 3.5.
-Female (y-axis) and male (x-axis) median k-mer abundance on contigs containing 5 or more hashes, corresponding to roughly 5,000 bp. k-mers.
-Dashed line shows slope of one-to-one abundance between female and male abundances.
-Right plot show all contigs, while the left plot is zoomed in to better visualize 44 contigs with k-mer abundances contained in male sequencing data but zero k-mer abundance in female sequencing data.
+Female (y-axis) and male (x-axis) median k-mer abundance on contigs containing 5 or more hashes, corresponding to roughly 5,000 bp k-mers.
+Dashed line shows slope of one-to-one between female and male abundances.
+Right plot show all contigs, while the left plot is zoomed in to better visualize 44 contigs with k-mers present in male sequencing data but zero absent in female sequencing data.
 This indicates the male sequencing data contains sex-specific sequences in high abundance that are not contained in the female sequencing data.